40% off when you buy 8 items or more. Use code 40OFFSHOP at checkout.

 Cognitive-behavioral therapy (CBT) teaches us to control our thoughts and it’s considered the gold standard of treatment for most mental health conditions, such as anxiety, depression, and eating disorders[*].

-The Best Cognitive Behavioral Therapy Books
+20 Best Cognitive Behavioral Therapy Books in 2024

 Cognitive Behavior Therapy: Basics and Beyond